 7. Give yourself a little grace

 Quite possibly the most important step!
 Working from home takes discipline.
 And let me be clear, for most, you won’t be successful at it over night.
-I’ve been working from home for over three years, and quite honestly, this is the first year I’ve felt like I really have a concrete work from home routine.
+I’ve been working from home for over four years, and quite honestly, this is the first year I’ve felt like I really have a concrete work from home routine.
 Don’t be too hard on yourself!
 Give yourself a little grace, and realize that working from home is an adjustment.